AvolitesLtd/TitanManual/docs/effects/advanced-options.md

 The [Fade Mode](../cues/playback-options.md#fader-mode) allows you to set mode 0 (fade in), mode 1 (fade in and out) or mode 3 (crossfade).
-Mode 2 links fade times to the fader position, however we recommend you use the Playback Options listed above to do this for shapes, and do not use Mode 2.
+Mode 2 links fade times to the fader position, however we recommend you use the playback Options listed above to do this for shapes, and do not use Mode 2.

 If a new cue is fired which controls the same attributes (for example, a